MonirehRazavi/Workshop-in-DigitalCulture/Group-3/README.md

 -   A one-time dataset that is possibly outdated.

-Last update was the date it was posted which was 2024-07-26.
+Last update was the date it was posted: 2024-07-26.

 ------------------------------------------------------------------------